 17. Use a custom virtual background

 I guess you have noticed people joining Teams video calls using city or nature landscapes as backdrops for their video calls.
 You can use pretty much every picture as a custom background in Teams calls.
-Feel free to look into our simple guide on how to setup virtual Teams backgrounds for your call.

 18. Take Notes in a meeting